handi-dev/react-native-boilerplate/README.md

 5. Run `npm install` to install dependencies

 6. Start the packager with `npm start`
-7. Connect your device to debug or use emulator
+7. Connect your device or use emulator that's installed in your pc
 8. Run the test application:

 - On Android:
   - Run `npx react-native run-android`
 - On iOS:
-  - Open `npx react-native run-ios` in Xcode
+  - Open `npx react-native run-ios`

 9. Enjoy!!!